12 Things to do in St Paul de Vence France

 You have the Hotel La Grande Bastide set in a 1700s country house just outside of town.
 Rooms go from$180 a night.

 Hotel Restaurant La Vague de Saint Paul and Spa, is just a little over a mile out of town and you can get your pampering there with spa treatments.
-Rooms go from $126 a night.
+Rooms go from $177 a night for mid-July 2022.

 3* Hotels in St Paul de Vence

 Les Bastides St Paul gets wonderful reviews with outdoor pool, and is about 2 miles outside of town.
-Rooms from $85 a night.
+Rooms from $119 a night in August.

 The highly rated, Le Messugues is less than a mile outside of the village with an outdoor swimming pool.
-Rooms from $116 a night.
+Rooms from $112 a night in October.

 Then there the Hostellerie de la Fontaine, while it sounds like a hostel, but it isn’t.
 They are more like suites.
 It’s smack dab in the heart of St Paul de Vence overlooking the famous village fountain.
-Room prices are from $218 for a Junior Suite with Balcony.
+Room prices are from $220 for a Junior Suite with Balcony in October.

 Have a great time.
 It’s a beautiful village that makes you feel you are in a different place and time.
 Let me know what you think.